Consumer edition active

 • Most children with cerebral palsy survive into adulthood.

-Cerebral palsy is not a disease.
+Cerebral palsy is not a specific disease.
 Rather, it is a group of symptoms that results from malformations in, or damage to, the parts of the brain that control muscle movements (motor areas).
 Sometimes children who have cerebral palsy also have abnormalities of other parts of the brain.
 Brain damage that results in cerebral palsy may occur during pregnancy, during birth, after birth, or in early childhood.
 Once the brain damage has occurred, it does not get worse even though the symptoms may change as the child grows and matures.
 If muscle malfunction results from brain damage that occurs after 2 years of age, it is not considered cerebral palsy.

 Did You Know...